Profile picture for user daniel.grossman@ucsf.edu

 Finds that, following the 2013 Texas House Bill 2, one of the most restrictive abortion laws in the country, the number of Texas facilities providing abortions declined from 41 in 2012 to 17 in June 2016.

-"Women’s Knowledge of and Support for Abortion Restrictions in Texas: Findings from a Statewide Representative Survey" (with Kari White, Joseph E. Potter, Amanda Stevenson, Kristine Hopkins, and Liza Fuentes).
+"Women’s Knowledge of and Support for Abortion Restrictions in Texas: Findings from a Statewide Representative Survey" (with Kari White, Joseph E. Potter, Amanda Jean Stevenson, Kristine Hopkins, and Liza Fuentes).
 Perspectives on Sexual and Reproductive Health 48, no. 4 (2016).

 Assesses women’s knowledge of specific abortion restrictions in Texas and reasons for supporting these laws.